nedeljkovicmajaa/detekcija_linija_na_putu/README.md

 slika-pdf - code, image to pdf
 laser.pde - code for lasser rangefinder
 linije.m - code for line detection on the road (video processing)
-cifar_code - code for cnn and saving into model
+cifar_code - code for cnn and saving as model
 cifar_model - model evaluation

 - Srpski